Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Conclusions

 \section{Conclusions}

 In this paper, we have arrived at the following theoretical results: \begin{itemize} \item \textbf{Robust efficiency:} Each robust efficient solution is optimal to minimization of some strictly increasing scalarizing function (Theorem~\ref{thm-nec-robust-mco}), and any optimal solution to minimization of a strongly increasing scalarizing function is robust efficient (Theorem~\ref{thm-suff-robust-mco}).
 Not all robust efficient solutions can be found by minimization of a strictly increasing and convex function, even for convex problems (Example~\ref{ex-rob-is-not-optimal-to-convex}).
-The robust efficient solutions are the minimizers to the robust multiobjective problem interpreted as a set-valued optimization problem (Proposition~\ref{prop-set-opt}).

 \item \textbf{Convex hull efficiency:} The set of convex hull efficient solutions is a subset of the set of robust efficient solutions (Proposition~\ref{che-is-efficient}).
 In the general case, the subset is proper (Example~\ref{ex-efficient-is-not-che}).
 Each convex hull efficient solution is optimal to minimization of some strictly increasing and convex scalarizing function (Theorem~\ref{thm-nec-che-robust-mco}), and any optimal solution to minimization of a strongly increasing and convex scalarizing function is convex hull efficient (Theorem~\ref{thm-suff-che-robust-mco}).
 Not all convex hull efficient solutions can be found by minimization of strictly increasing and linear functions, even for convex problems (Example~\ref{ex-che-is-not-optimal-to-linear}).
-There is no more general subclass of the robust efficient solutions than the convex hull efficient solutions that allows the necessary conditions to be stated with respect to convex scalarizing functions (Proposition~\ref{prop-che-is-largest-class}).
+There is no more general subclass of the robust efficient solutions than the convex hull efficient solutions that allows the necessary conditions to be stated with respect to convex scalarizing functions (Proposition~\ref{prop-che-is-largest-class}). \end{itemize} These results lead to an ontology for Pareto efficiency according to Table~\ref{tab-summary}.

-\item \textbf{Distributional robustness:} A general distributionally robust multiobjective optimization problem can be cast as a robust multiobjective problem.
-The set of convex hull efficient solutions to distributionally robust multiobjective problems with convex ambiguity sets contains all robust efficient solutions (Corollary~\ref{corr-che-is-rob}).

-\end{itemize} These results lead to an ontology for Pareto efficiency according to Table~\ref{tab-summary}.
-Note that the necessary condition for convex hull efficiency is, in a sense, a more constructive result than the necessary condition for robust efficiency because the former condition asserts that if the optimization problem is convex for any fixed value of the uncertain parameter, then all convex hull efficient solutions can be found by convex optimization.